h4lo343/Resonance/README.md

-## Feature
+## Features

 ### Login/Logout/Register

-Our application provides the normal login/out and registration with corresponding notification functions:
+Our application provides the normal login/out and registration with corresponding notification functions↓↓↓ **Login**

-**Login**

 ![图片](https://user-images.githubusercontent.com/92515186/199439379-682ad4d2-a639-44f3-a5b8-a1125cc9e978.png)

 **Login Failed Notification**